langongjin/microrobot-locomotion/README.md

-# Learning Flexible and Reusable Locomotion Primitives for a Microrobot
-This is the repository for the paper "Learning Flexible and Reusable Locomotion Primitives for a Microrobot".
+e Learning Flexible and Reusable Locomotion Primitives for a Microrobot This is the repository for the paper "Learning Flexible and Reusable Locomotion Primitives for a Microrobot".
 More information can be found on our website [here](https://sites.google.com/view/learning-locomotion-primitives/).
 Included are demos for running the experiments laid out in the paper.